Last Updated on January 23, 2025

 Can I drive through fog with broken fog lights?

-Front fog lights are not and therefore not all cars are fitted with them.
-As we know, rear fog lights are required by law, and if your rear fog light is broken you must get it fixed at your earliest opportunity.
+Front fog lights are optional, and not all cars are fitted with them.
+However, rear fog lights are a legal requirement.
+If your rear fog lights are broken, you must get them fixed as soon as possible.
+Regularly checking your car’s lights is essential to ensure they are working properly.

 Need some extra practice?